gohugoio/hugo/content/documentation.md

 ---
 title: Hugo Documentation
 linktitle: Hugo
 description: Hugo is the world's fastest static website engine.
-It's written in Golang and developed by spf13 and friends.
+It's written in Go (aka Golang) and developed by bep, spf13 and friends.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01